Tor-Even/MM200-Apputvikling-prosjekt/README.md

 - The application must run on Heroku
 - The application must work in FireFox
 - Project report.

-Minimum requirements for C grade consideration (not in order)
+Minimum requirements for C grade consideration (not in order):
 - Server API for Create / Delete / Update Presentations
 - Server API for Create / Delete / Update Slides
 - Server API for Create / Delete / Update / Authenticate user accounts